[Inspired by the movie series “Selfie”]

-“To change her packaging for a packaging of a formula.
-(Though not a pharmaceutical product) yet same principles (of rebranding) apply.
+“To change her packaging for the packaging of a formula.
+(Though not a pharmaceutical product) yet the same principles (of rebranding) apply.
 Soften her palette.
 Improve her taste.
 Expand her market.
 Transform this vapid, despised, social media, obsessed narcissistic to a valued and respected woman of stature.”

 Steps to Becoming a Better Person

 1. Remember that it is possible to be beautiful on the outside and butt on the inside.
 Knowing this, you should understand that you don’t become approachable simply because you’re pretty.
 You need to make efforts to endear others towards you.
 If not, you’ll gather around yourself temporary accolades or transitional relationships.
 People who would be with you because of what they stand to gain from you mostly – popularity, visibility, attention.